 When we sleep, the ego gets shut off, which allows us to enter into a state of pure allowing and heightened connectedness to The Universe.
 When we have these episodes of clear-seeing or knowing in our dreams, we are actually using that connection to glimpse what is happening in another branch off the arm of infinity.
 We awake with a different feeling than the ones residing after most dreams, because our Inner Being knows we have just witnessed a deep truth from the center of All That Is.
 Again, our attention is on that feeling, because feelings always tell the truth.
 Always.

-These clear-seeing dreams are amazing guides to help steer us toward or away from something or someone, and it is vitally important that we listen their message.
+These clear-seeing dreams are amazing guides to help steer us toward or away from something or someone, and it is vitally important that we listen to their message.
 However bizarre or out of context they may seem, remember that these dreams are always there to guide you.
 The more we surrender to that guidance, the deeper the teachings become.

 A Bedtime Story For Eternity